renesas-rz/rz_linux-cip/Documentation/driver-api/device_link.rst

-Two other flags are specifically targeted at use cases where the device link is added from the consumer's ``->probe`` callback:  ``DL_FLAG_RPM_ACTIVE`` can be specified to runtime resume the supplier upon addition of the device link.  ``DL_FLAG_AUTOREMOVE_CONSUMER`` causes the device link to be automatically purged when the consumer fails to probe or later unbinds.
+Two other flags are specifically targeted at use cases where the device link is added from the consumer's ``->probe`` callback:  ``DL_FLAG_RPM_ACTIVE`` can be specified to runtime resume the supplier and prevent it from suspending before the consumer is runtime suspended.  ``DL_FLAG_AUTOREMOVE_CONSUMER`` causes the device link to be automatically purged when the consumer fails to probe or later unbinds.

 Similarly, when the device link is added from supplier's ``->probe`` callback, ``DL_FLAG_AUTOREMOVE_SUPPLIER`` causes the device link to be automatically